 - Using estrogen-alone may increase your chances of getting strokes or blood clots

-- Using estrogen-alone may increase your chance of getting dementia, based on a study of women 65 years of age or older
+- Using estrogen-alone may increase your chance of getting dementia, based on a study of women age 65 years or older

 - Do not use estrogens with progestins to prevent heart disease, heart attacks, strokes or dementia